NAIM6246/GoSqlRaw/README.md

 # GoSqlRaw

-Deleting the DB tables in every fresh run to avoid the duplication input of data in the database
+### Task-1: create three tables by SQL script.
+Inside connection package's initDBTables.go file there are three methods createDepartmentTable(), createTeachersTable() and createStudentsTable() which creates required tables using raw SQL script.

+### Task-2: save those data in the corresponding table by go-program.
+In the initDBTables.go of connection package there are three methods initialInsertIntoDepartmentsTable(), initialInsertIntoTeachersTable(), initialInsertIntoStudentsTable() which inserts the initial data(BULK data) of the tables.

+And in the db.go file there is three methods AddStudents(), AddTeacher(), AddDepartment() which insert single data to the specific table.

 ### Task-3: calculate the total cost of each department.
-The cost will be calculated by teachers&#39;
+The cost will be calculated by teachers's salaries.

 salaries.
 Endpoint: localhost:8005/api/calculate-department-costs